2020 Board Nominations

-Susan Palisano, who has called Schroon Lake her second home for 20+ years, is the new executive director of the Schroon Lake Area Chamber of Commerce.
+Susan Palisano, who has called Schroon Lake her second home for 20+ years, is the executive director of the Schroon Lake Area Chamber of Commerce.

 Sue considers it an honor and a privilege to have been asked to serve as Chamber of Commerce executive director.
 “I have loved this town since the very first summer we vacationed here so many years ago,” Palisano said.

-Having spent the past 20 years of her professional career creating and leveraging strategic partnerships, Sue believes that this, combined with an entrepreneurial approach to business development, tourism, and cultural events, will create greater opportunities for success.
+Having spent over 20 years of her professional career creating and leveraging strategic partnerships, Sue believes that this, combined with an entrepreneurial approach to business development, tourism, and cultural events, will create greater opportunities for success.
 Her number one priority in bringing new leadership to the Chamber of Commerce is the sustainment and growth of the Schroon Lake area to the benefit of both businesses and the communities we serve.

 Sue and her husband Tom have three adult children, who continue to visit Schroon Lake every year as well.
 Dedicated antiquers, Tom and Sue also buy and restore vintage clocks, and collect far too many other things, according to their children.